arlowatts/torys-map/worldbuilding/locations/andal/days-end/dungeon.md

 If the characters have no light with them, Oeged does not awaken immediately when they reach the conference table.
 Instead, first only one of the councillors will rise.
 It will not speak or approach, only staring at the characters from a distance of about 15 feet.
 It fights only in self-defense, and Oeged awakens quickly (see below) if a fight begins.
 Otherwise, after a few moments another councillor will rise from the darkness.
 Then a third, and a fourth.
 This goes on until all 19 councillors have reformed from the shadows, or as many as remain if any were destroyed in a stairwell earlier.

-Finally, once all the councillors have manifested, Oeged silently takes the shape of a Shadow Dragon and descends from the ceiling to land in front of the characters.
+Finally, once all the councillors have manifested, Oeged silently takes the shape of a shadow dragon and descends from the ceiling to land in front of the characters.
 Skip to *Interacting with Oeged*.

 #### Oeged's Awakening

-If a disturbance is wrought upon the underground chambers, including damaging or taking a magic item from a statue in area 2.6, activating the light tiles, or committing any significant destructive action, Oeged manifests into his Shadow Dragon form.
+If a disturbance is wrought upon the underground chambers, including damaging or taking a magic item from a statue in area 2.6, activating the light tiles, or committing any significant destructive action, Oeged manifests into his shadow dragon form.

 When Oeged awakens, a wind begins to howl through the halls of the catacombs, gathering shadows as it blows towards the conference chamber.
 Across the floor, walls, and ceiling, shadows twist and curl along with the winds to gather from all areas of the dungeon at the central council table.
-As the shadows reach the conference chamber, they begin to coalesce into the form of a Shadow Dragon with huge wings, a long neck, and sharp claws.
+As the shadows reach the conference chamber, they begin to coalesce into the form of a shadow dragon with huge wings, a long neck, and sharp claws.
 When he moves, he is difficult to see properly; the edges of his form become blurry and his features disappear.
 When he stops moving again, however, he becomes clear and sharp.

 Unless the process is somehow interrupted, after 30 seconds the winds slowly fade until the air is once again still.
 Then Oeged, fully materialized, calls out in a deep Elvish voice that can be heard from every corner of the catacombs.